In Paratext, each user has a Registration Name. Via the registry website, it is possible to change your Registration Name.

 Except for the one administrator who will do the conversion, each team member on your project should:

 - To avoid confusion, they may wish to delete the project from their Paratext now.
 This is done in [Top] > Delete Project (or Project > Delete Project in Paratext 8).

 - If they need to change their name, they should go to https://registry.paratext.org/users/me and click the “Change” link next to their Registration Name.
 Follow the instructions in the dialog to receive new registration information, then paste that information into Paratext, under Tools > Registration Information.
 Inform the project administrator of the exact spelling of the new names.

 - The project administrator doing the conversion should:

 - use [Tab] Advanced > Convert Project (or Tools > Advanced > Convert Project in Paratext 8) to replace all occurrences of each old name with its new name.
 This will create a new project (with a new Short Name) which includes all the same data as the old project, but with an updated project history.
 In the convert project dialog, you can select an old name to change from the drop down box.
 Type in the new name to change that name too, then click “Add”.
 This allows you to specify another pair of names.

 - The administrator should verify that all the desired name changes have happened throughout the project user list, the project history, and in the project notes.
 If some names did not change, the administrator can try the convert project tool again to change the remaining instances of old names.

-- Once the conversion has finished and the new project is verified as successfully converted, the administrator uses Project > Delete Project and chooses the action Delete project for all users to delete the old project for everyone.
+- Once the conversion has finished and the new project is verified as successfully converted, the administrator uses Project > Delete Project and chooses the action Keep only my copy; Delete for others; Delete registration to delete the old project for everyone else.

 - WARNING: If any significant information has been entered into the Registry for this project, manually back up that information (by copy/pasting it into a document) before deleting the project.